streamlink/streamlink/docs/cli.rst

 Authenticating with Crunchyroll
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Crunchyroll requires authenticating with a premiun account to access some of their content.
-To do so, the plugins provides a couple of options to input your information:
+Crunchyroll requires authenticating with a premium account to access some of their content.
+To do so, the plugin provides a couple of options to input your information, :option:`--crunchyroll-username` and :option:`--crunchyroll-password`.
-``crunchyroll-username`` and ``crunchyroll-password``.

-You can login doing the following
+You can login like this:

 .. sourcecode:: console